 Management of the Company develops the assumptions used in the recoverability analysis based on its knowledge of active lease contracts, current and future expectations of the global demand for a particular container type and historical experience in the container leasing market, as well as information received from third party industry sources.
 The factors considered in estimating the undiscounted cash flows are impacted by changes in future periods due to changes in contracted lease rates, residual values, economic conditions, technology, demand for a particular container type and other factors.
-In the event that the porfolio does not meet the recoverability test, the carrying value will be adjusted to fair value based on a discounted cash flow analysis, resulting in an impairment charge.
+In the event that the portfolio does not meet the recoverability test, the carrying value will be adjusted to fair value based on a discounted cash flow analysis, resulting in an impairment charge.

-On September 30, 2015, Intermodal Finance I, Ltd. recorded an impairment charge of \$20,604, which resulted from certain operating leases not being renewed and containers being returned at a faster pace than expected.
-Additionally, due to challenging market conditions for shipping containers, a limited number of the returned containers were sold at values lower than previously estimated.
+On December 31, 2016 and September 30, 2015, Intermodal Finance I, Ltd. recorded an impairment charge of \$6,016 and \$20,604, respectively, which resulted from certain operating leases not being renewed and containers being returned at a faster pace than expected.
+Additionally, due to challenging market conditions for shipping containers, a limited number of the returned containers were sold at values lower than previously estimated